-Many of the settlers who moved West were homesteaders who hoped to claim free land through the ightarrow EXAMPLE By 1900, one-third of the population of Wisconsin was foreign-born.
+Many of the settlers who moved West were homesteaders who hoped to claim free land through the

 Homestead Act.
 By the 1870s, a number of homesteaders, known as sodbusters, settled on the Great Plains, particularly Kansas, Nebraska, and the Dakotas.
 Others settled in the upper Midwestern states of Minnesota and Wisconsin.